daphne-eu/daphne/doc/DaphneDSLLanguageRef.md

 x == 1 && y < 3.5
 ```

-#### Parantheses
+#### Parentheses

-Parantheses can be used to manually control operator precedence.
+Parentheses can be used to manually control operator precedence.

 *Examples*
 ```